Beat Street: Musical performances and soundtrack

 There are several performances in the movie, notably from established early hip hop groups, Grandmaster Melle Mel & the Furious Five, Doug E. Fresh, Afrika Bambaataa & Soulsonic Force and the Treacherous Three.
 As a member of the Treacherous Three, Kool Moe Dee also appeared in the film.

 The musical performance of Kool Moe Dee stands as one of the few media appearances he has ever made without his trademark sunglasses (a style he had not yet adopted at the time).
 In addition to these acts, Guy Davis, who played Kenny, is also a blues musician in real life.

 Three female MCs appear in a party scene in Beat Street: Debbie D, Sha-Rock and Lisa Lee.
 They perform a limited and limiting performance as a group called "Us Girls" (see video).
 The first lyrics you hear are sung (vs. rapped).
 This moment tends to diminish the significance of women in early hip hop performance as if by 1984 female emcees were already exceptional to a musical genre that was still emerging and developing.
 The group sings in unison, "Us Girls / Can Boogie, too," then each emcee performs a short rhyme.

 The film also includes other musical performances from Tina B and The System, both of whom appear on the soundtrack album.
 Though not featured on the album, there were also appearances by rapper Richard Lee Sisco and singers Bernard Fowler and Brenda K. Starr, known as the Queen of freestyle who later became a Latin artist.

 At least three breakdancing battles between the New York City Breakers and the Rock Steady Crew were also included in the film.
 In addition, the Roxy audition scene features a pair of breakdancing boys known as the Fantastic Duo.

 This was the first American film to feature more than one soundtrack album.
 Originally, Atlantic Records, which released the soundtrack albums, had three volumes planned, but only two of these were released.
 The second volume was never released on compact disc.

 The trailer includes an alternate version of the title song performed by Kool Moe Dee, a version that was not featured in the movie or on the original soundtrack albums.

 Reception

 Beat Street was screened out of competition at the 1984 Cannes Film Festival.
 It received mixed critical reviews and the film holds a 57% rating on Rotten Tomatoes based on seven reviews.
+Metacritic gave it a score of 68 out of 100, indicating "generally favorable" reviews.

+Vincent Canby of The New York Times gave it a mixed review, concluding that " the film itself is best understood as a trailer for the soundtrack album".